andyeff/nvim/README.md

 Mason is the LSP handler of choice, it will prompt to install things if you don't already have them, so you can pre-populate in the lsp.lua

 It *may* take 1-2 runs of launching nvim, running :PackerSync, and maybe some :TSInstall / :TSUpdate fun and games before it's happy.

+Note:

+Replacing an nvim config may need ~/.local/share/nvim to be removed or renamed temporarily.
+I haven't tested installing over a different config.
+Might not even conflict at all.